odpi/egeria-k8s-operator/DEVELOP.md

 * We are using operator-sdk 1.0.0 for tooling
 * golang is the implementation language for the oeprator
 * operator is [cluster-scoped](https://sdk.operatorframework.io/docs/building-operators/golang/operator-scope/) - this is the default and can be revisited in future
-* operator uses a single [group](https://book.kubebuilder.io/cronjob-tutorial/gvks.html) 'egeria' for it's APIs - also the default
+* operator uses a single [group](https://book.kubebuilder.io/cronjob-tutorial/gvks.html) 'org.odpi.egeria' for it's APIs - also the default
 * The initial implementation uses a single [kind](https://book.kubebuilder.io/cronjob-tutorial/gvks.html) called 'Egeria' - think of this as the k8s resource type we are dealing with
 * We will start with version 1 ('v1')
+ *
 # Bugs
-* Ensure deployments/finalizers appears in the RBAC (role.yaml) otherwise error occurs `2020-08-19T16:38:54.623Z        ERROR   controller      Reconciler error        {"reconcilerGroup": "egeria.odpi.org", "reconcilerKind": "Egeria", "controller": "egeria", "name": "egeria-sample", "namespace": "default", "error": "deployments.apps \"egeria-sample\" is forbidden: cannot set blockOwnerDeletion if an ownerReference refers to a resource you can't set finalizers on: , <nil>"}`
 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), Copyright Contributors to the ODPi Egeria project.